JH

 Outcome

 Shipped end-to-end in 28 hours, demoed live driving a 5-agent swarm against a real codebase.
-Won the WebSpatial track at SenseAI Hackademy and Best Technical Excellence at TechWeek 2026.
+Won the WebSpatial track at SenseAI Hackademy.
 Open-sourced post-event.

 WebSpatialClaude Code SDKVoice agentMulti-agentvisionOS